-Everyone wants to be heard, but how do you make people listen to you?
-That probably depends on who you’re talking to.
-You wouldn’t speak to your boss the same way you’d speak to your two-year-old nephew.
-It’s the same for any form of communication, you have to make it appropriate for the intended audience.
-In marketing, tailoring your content to your customer personas can be imperative to your whole content marketing strategy.
+Well, it depends on who you’re talking to.
+We speak differently to a boss than to a two-year-old nephew.
+It’s the same for any form of communication, make it appropriate for the intended audience.
+In marketing, tailoring content to your customer personas is imperative to the entire organizational content marketing strategy.

-When you understand what your audience wants, then you can build and produce all of your content around those trigger points.
+Only once your audience’s motivation is understood can create and distribute content around those trigger points.
 That’s when you’ll start to see real content marketing ROI.
 In a 2016 benchmark study by Cintell, Marketing Profs and The Marketing Advisory Board found that 71% of companies who exceed revenue and lead goals use documented personas.

-Don’t trust your biases and perceptions.
-Actively gather info that can challenge or expand what you know about your market.
-Get it from as many sources as possible:
+Relying entirely on your biases and perceptions is only scratching the service on your customer mind map.
+Actively gather information to challenge or expand what you know about your target customer.
+Gather information from as many sources as possible:

 Your managers may have read market data or industry reports